whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 2. Zephyr: Zephyr beta is a fine-tuned  version of mistral model that was trained on on a mix of publicly available, synthetic datasets.
 source: https://ollama.com/library/zephyr (Source:HuggingFaceH4/zephyr-7b-beta)

+3. Neo4j desktop for non relational DBMS and cypher queries (https://neo4j.com/docs/desktop-manual/current/)

-3. PyVis a python library for plotting the knowledge graph
+4. PyVis a python library for plotting the knowledge graph

-4. Networkx python library for handling graphs
+5. Networkx python library for handling graphs

 # Feature Engineering in NLP